reidrac/z80count/README.md

 # z80count

-This is a simple that parses Z80 assembler using regular expressions (I know!) and add comments to the code with the cycles used by the instruction.
+This is a simple that parses Z80 assembler using regular expressions (I know!) and adds comments to the code with the cycles used by the instruction.

 It needs testing and probably a proper Z80 parser, but it works for me and the Z80 assembler syntax I use.